DeterminateSystems/nixos-vault-service/README.md

 # Known Issues

 * the `detsys-vaultAgent-*` unit gets stuck in ExecStartPost if the vault agent dies.
-* there is no way to set the permissions of secret files
 * there is no way to get the file path of the secret file, so you have to "just know" where it will be